ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 ## Zsh

 Bash is Ubuntu's default shell (command interpreter), but Z shell is more commonly used in modern systems by default, so that's what we will use.
-Install it with this command, and accept the changes to be made by entering **`Y`** when prompted to continue:
+Install it with this command, and accept the changes to be made by entering <kbd>Y</kbd> when prompted to continue:

 ```bash
 sudo apt install zsh